BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 - **Orcrist** `ACTIVE`

-Elven [hand-and-a-half weapon][Hand-and-a-half Weapon], with Orcbane, Goblinbane and Uruk-haibane, [Terror] (Goblin), [Terror] (Orc) and [Terror] (Uruk-hai) special rules.
+This is a Unique Elven [hand-and-a-half weapon][Hand-and-a-half Weapon].
+Orcrist has the Orcbane, Goblinbane and Uruk-haibane special rules.
+Additionally, the wielder of Orcrist has the [Terror] (Orc), [Terror] (Goblin) and [Terror] (Uruk-hai) special rules.

 - **Deadly Shot** `ACTIVE`

 Legolas may make three shooting attacks during the Shoot Phase instead of one, using all the normal rules for shooting.
 Additionally, Legolas may still make shooting attacks whilst he is Engaged in Combat if there are no other friendly models engaged in the same combat, and does not suffer the -1 penalty To Hit for Moving and Shooting so long as he has the Infantry keyword.
-If Legolas shoots whilst he is Engaged in Combat, he may shoot at enemy models he is Engaged in Combat with, and does not need to make In The Way Tests for shooting at models he is Engaged in Combat with (though they may still block Line of Sight as normal)
+If Legolas shoots whilst he is Engaged in Combat, he may shoot at enemy models he is Engaged in Combat with, and does not need to make In The Way Tests for shooting at models he is Engaged in Combat with (though they may still block Line of Sight as normal).

 - **Pinpoint Shot** `ACTIVE`

-Instead of shooting normally, Legolas can make a single shot against an enemy Engaged in Combat with himself or a friendly model.
-If the To Hit roll is successful, he doesn't need to make any In The Way rolls - the shot will automatically hit its target.
+Instead of shooting normally, Legolas may make a single shooting attack against an enemy model Engaged in Combat with a friendly model (including himself).
+If he does, then if the To Hit Roll is successful, Legolas doesn't need to make any In The Way Rolls - the shot will automatically hit its target.

 </div>